Health Insurance Portability and Accountability Act (HIPAA) Compliance

 - The Federal Security Rule mandates standards that protect individuals' health information while allowing authorized access by healthcare providers, clearinghouses, and health insurance plans.
 The Federal Security Rule establishes federal standards to ensure the availability, confidentiality, and integrity of ePHI.
 In some cases, state laws with stricter requirements may take precedence over these federal standards.

-- Healthcare providers, healthcare plans, and business associates have a longstanding commitment to safeguarding private health information.
+- Healthcare providers, plans, and business associates are committed to safeguarding private health information.
 However, traditional methods, such as securing paper records in locked cabinets, are no longer sufficient in the digital age.
-As information is increasingly stored and transmitted electronically, the Federal Security Rule establishes clear national standards to protect ePHI.[8][9]
+Information is increasingly stored and transmitted electronically, so the Federal Security Rule establishes clear national standards to protect ePHI.[8][9]

 Issues of Concern